igvteam/igv/scripts/readme.txt

 Prerequisites:

 Java 11 (http://openjdk.java.net).
-This is bundled with our distributions.
 Not compatible with Java 8, 9, 10.
+We do not test
+on Java releases > 11 and cannot vouch for the behavior.

+Java 11 is bundled with our "Java included" distributions.

+For our other "separate Java 11 required" distributions, Java 11 must be installed and made available as the default.
+These bundles are recommended only for those users that wish to manage Java for themselves.

+Note that we provide both a Mac App and a Windows installer for users on those platforms that want a more standard way to launch.

 Instructions:

 1. Download and unzip the distribution file to a directory of your choice.

-2. To start IGV execute the following from the command line,
+2. To start IGV execute one of the following launcher scripts from the command line:

-     java --module-path=lib -Xmx4g @igv.args --module=org.igv/org.broad.igv.ui.Main

-Note that the command line has become more complex with Java 11 compared to Java 8.
-Alternatively, you can start IGV with one of the following scripts; this is recommended.
-Some of these may not be present depending on the distribution you downloaded.
-You might have to make the script executable (chmod a+x igv.sh).

 igv-launcher.bat  (for Windows)
 igv.bat           (for Windows batch jobs) igv.sh            (for Linux and macOS) igv_hidpi.sh      (for Linux with HiDPI displays) igv.command       (for macOS, double-click to start)

+Some of these may not be present depending on the distribution you downloaded.
+You might have to make the script executable (e.g. chmod a+x igv.sh) depending on the way the bundle was unpacked.

 The bat and shell scripts are configured to start IGV with 4GB of memory.
 This is a reasonable default for most machines but if you are working with very large datasets